 Elizabeth Glover, wife of Otis Glover, inherited the property at 59 Turkey Shore Road from her father, Abraham Soward.
 At some point she moved the old house off the lot and built a large Queen Anne mansion on the location.
 “E. Glover” first appears at this location in the 1856 Ipswich map.
 Otis Glover was away in service from 1861 to 1864, assumed to have returned to Ipswich after the Civil War.
-The open porch and paneled gable end were features found in the more elaborate Queen Anne homes later in the Victorian era, suggesting that the house may have been built circa 1870.
+The open porch and paneled gable end were features found in the more elaborate Queen Anne homes later in the Victorian era, suggesting the circa 1870 construction date.

 From the Journal of the … Annual Encampment of the Department of Massachusetts, Grand Army of the Republic, Volume 35, Parts 1901-1904, we read the following: